nerohiro/nh-context/README.md

     {
-        header = "The Header, whatever you want to put", -- Required context = "The base of the text in the button", server = "pass "true" if you want the button to trigger a server event" image = "add an image url here and itll show off to the left side when you hover over this button, example below" event = "the event you actually want to trigger, remember if you set it server = true this will pass to the server side" args = { -- These are the arguments you send with the event table,
+        header = "The Header, whatever you want to put", -- Required context = "The base of the text in the button", footer = "The bottom text on the button", disabled = "pass "true" if you want to disable this button from being pressed, and will change to a disabled color", subMenu = "pass "true" if you want to have a arrow showing that this button will access another menu", server = "pass "true" if you want the button to trigger a server event", image = "add an image url here and itll show off to the left side when you hover over this button, example below", event = "the event you actually want to trigger, remember if you set it server = true this will pass to the server side", args = { -- These are the arguments you send with the event table,
             integer,